This may come as news to you but in 2022 non diamond engagement rings are on trend.

 Natural moissanite is rare.
 Nowadays moissanite is laboratory-created, to create the most sparkling gemstone.
 You’ll notice a similarity in the appearance to diamonds but it moissanite has a higher refractive index than diamond.
 This means Moissanite exhibits higher levels of brilliance and fire than natural diamond.

-Photo Above: Cubic zirconia and moissanite are widely used diamond simulants.
+PHOTO ABOVE: Cubic zirconia and moissanite are widely used in non-diamond engagement rings.
 Seen above is the Luxuria® ACCAREZZARE cushion cut halo engagement ring.